 Master of Science in Accounting

-Why Get a Smith MS Accounting Degree?
+Why Get a Smith MS in Accounting Degree?

-Maryland Smith’s MSA program provides you with a valuable set of accounting knowledge extending far beyond the fundamentals most learn at the undergraduate level.
+The Smith School’s STEM-designated MSA program provides you with a valuable set of accounting knowledge extending far beyond the fundamentals most learn at the undergraduate level.
 You’ll learn how to integrate AI, cybersecurity, data analytics and other advanced technological concepts into your work, giving you a competitive edge in today’s job market.

 Advance Toward Your CPA Certification